seanhig/spa-stack/api/springboot/README.md

         issuer-uri: https://login.microsoftonline.com/9188040d-6c67-4c5b-b112-36a304b66dad/v2.0

 ```
-Note the hardcoded tenant id in the `issuer-uri`.
+__Note:__ the hardcoded tenant id in the `issuer-uri`.
 This must be used with Microsoft common login.

 If the `issuer-uri` is incorrect, but valid (such as using a different tenant, or MS uri), the error will come back as: